API: Query the list of all zettel

 Emit an aggregate of the given metadata key.
 The key can be given in any letter case.

-Only the first aggregate action will be executed.
+First, REINDEX actions are executed, then REDIRECT.
+If no REDIRECT was found the first other aggregate action will be executed.

 HTTP Status codes